cfmatthee/clt-demo/README.md

 ### Latest Releases

 - 3.4: Rust and Tauri forms the main desktop framework with a Svelte frontend.
-- 3.5: (in progress) Purely Rust based using the Dioxus framework.
+- 3.5: Purely Rust based using the Dioxus framework.